wuxxin/welltrack/dev/development.md

 ### User Documentation

 - README.md: A user centric view on howto use the app.
 It is the primary source of user documentation and should be kept in sync with new features, including adding new sections and placeholders for screenshots.
+The README.md is in German.
+Avoid using formal personal pronouns like 'Sie' or 'Du' 'ihre' 'ihr' in the documentation, preferring a neutral tone.
 - assets/*.png: The screenshots mainly used for README.md
-- docs: a mostly symlinked directory (including ../README.md and ../assests, and ../src/welltrack/icon*) for mkdocs
+- docs: a mostly symlinked directory (including ../README.md and ../assests, and ../src/welltrack/icon*) for mkdocs user documentation generation.

 ### Main Welltrack Webapp Software and Assets